Master of Teaching (Secondary) Internship

 This course is open to domestic students only.
 You must be eligible for employment in Australia.

-Applying in Round 1 will increase your opportunity to be appointed to a teaching vacancy in a participating school.
 You will have a greater chance of being placed in a school if you are flexible with the geographic location where you are placed.

 1. Application process